uyscuti-wiki/Kids-Learning-Software/README.md

 (Or)

-1. Just download the .jar/.exe files from [this link](http://ge.tt/5hSIjAj2)
+1. Just download the .jar/.exe files from [this link](http://ge.tt/5hSIjAj2) (Note:- May not actively reflect changes last updated on 08.03.2017)